Q-Future/Q-Bench/README.md

 input_embeds = embed_image_and_text(image, prompt) #
 generated_texts = tokenizer.batch_decode(model.generate(input_embeds=input_embeds))[0]
 ```

+We further provide a demo implementation of IDEFICS, hugginface's open-source MLLM, for most simple question-answering (A1) and description (A2).
+See [example](example_code_for_idefics/README.md) on how to run the demo and provide a similar one for submission-based evaluation.

 **Please email `haoning001@e.ntu.edu.sg` to submit your model if you are *outside* China Mainland.**
 **Please email `zzc1998@sjtu.edu.cn` to submit your model if you are *inside* China Mainland.**